Ultimate Hot Springs Real Estate Investing Guide for 2026

 Buy and Hold

-When a real estate investor buys real estate and sits on it for more than a year, it’s thought of as a Buy and Hold investment.
-During that time the investment property is used to generate rental income which grows the owner’s profit.
+When an investor buys an investment property and holds it for more than a year, it is thought to be a Buy and Hold investment.
+During that time the investment property is used to produce rental cash flow which multiplies your revenue.

-When the investment asset has grown in value, it can be unloaded at a later time if local real estate market conditions shift or your strategy calls for a reallocation of the portfolio.
+When the property has appreciated, it can be unloaded at a later date if local market conditions adjust or the investor's strategy requires a reapportionment of the assets.

 Factors to Consider